-- Upload a video with the song you want to check if it’s copyrighted.
+- Upload a video with the song whose copyright you want to check

-- If a song is copyright-free, you will see “No issues found” under Copyright with a green checkmark on the right.
+- If a song is copyright-free, you’ll see “No issues found” under Copyright with a green checkmark on the right

-- If the song is copyrighted, you will see a red exclamation mark near the Checks section.
+- If the song is copyrighted, you’ll see a red exclamation mark near the Checks section

-- When you click Check, you will see the copyright details.
+- When you click Check, you’ll see the copyright details

-To learn more about music for YouTube, check out our post about how to find music for YouTube videos.
+To learn more about music for YouTube, check out our post on how to find music for YouTube videos.

 How to check if a song is copyrighted on Instagram and Facebook

 Instagram and Facebook have automated systems that recognize if the song playing in the background of your video is subject to copyright.
 But you can’t find out if a song is copyrighted on Instagram or Facebook until you post your video.
 A warning will appear if there is an issue of copyright infringement.
 It will ask you to change your video’s background music to a song that isn’t copyrighted.

 How to know if a song is copyrighted on Twitch